 • Best for: Single-layer ranch and bungalow tear-offs

-Our 10-yard can fits in any tight driveway and manages shingle weight for a single haul on small roof tear-offs.
+The 10-yard can fits in any tight driveway and manages shingle weight within a single haul for you.

 Matte-black 20-yard roofing roll-off dumpster with steel ribbed sides and swinging rear door, sitting directly on the concrete driveway of a two-story Tulsa home, asphalt shingle debris being loaded over the low wall, clean documentary lighting.